 Make plans to spend your weekend in downtown Paducah enjoying a variety of activities.

-The children will be divided into four age groups and will race at different times to collect more than 5000 candy canes.
-The National Quilt Museum will be offering free admission following the event.
-The hunts will be at 12:30 p.m. for children 3 and under; 12:50 p.m. for children 4 and 5 years of age, 1:10 p.m. for children 6 and 7 years of age, and 1:30 p.m. for children 8 to 10 years old.
+The children will be divided into three age groups and will race at different times to collect more than 5000 candy canes.
+The National Quilt Museum will be offering free admission for children 12 years of age and younger with a paid adult following the event.
+Registration for the event begins on site at noon with gift bags provided while supplies last.
+The hunts will be at 12:30 p.m. for children 3 and under; 12:45 p.m. for children 4 through 6 years of age, and 1 p.m. for children 7 through 10 years of age.

-Kids can also take part in the Yeiser Art Center Coloring Contest anytime from noon until 2 p.m.
+Kids can also participate in the Yeiser Art Center Coloring Contest anytime from noon until 1:15 p.m.
+The coloring sheets can be turned in at the event or at Yeiser Art Center by 5 p.m.
 Yeiser will announce the winners next week with prizes for the winning entries.

 In 2019, the Kentucky Recreation & Park Society named the Candy Cane Hunt as the Class IV Program of the Year.

-Christmas Parade The annual City of Paducah Christmas Parade is this Saturday, December 3 at 5 p.m. in historic downtown Paducah.
-The theme is Christmas in Candyland with music and lights on each of the parade's approximately 100 entries.
+Christmas Parade: The annual City of Paducah Christmas Parade is this Saturday, December 2 at 5 p.m. in historic downtown Paducah.
+The theme is Wild West-ern Kentucky Christmas with music and lights on each of the parade's 85 entries.
 Santa Claus will make a special appearance at the end of the parade riding in a Paducah fire truck.

-Parade entries will marshal on Broadway between 13th and Fountain Avenue, on Fountain Avenue between Broadway and Monroe, and on Jefferson between 13th and Fountain Avenue.
+Parade entries will marshal on Broadway between 14th and Fountain Avenue, on Fountain Avenue between Kentucky and Monroe, and on Jefferson between 14th and Fountain Avenue.
 Streets will be closed in the staging area by 3 p.m. on Saturday.
-The Parks & Recreation Department also asks the public to refrain from parking in the parade preparation area from 2 to 6 p.m. to help limit the congestion of vehicles and floats.
+The Parks & Recreation Department asks the public to refrain from parking in the parade preparation area and along the parade route to help limit the congestion of vehicles and floats.